Jun 2, 2022

 Find Your Supporters Wherever They Are!

-The fundraising pyramid is a traditional starting point for defining the donor acquisition process.
+The fundraising pyramid is a traditional starting point for defining the donor management and acquisition process.
 There are multiple versions of this pyramid (I found at least fifty images on Google).
 Below are a few variations that illustrate the same “bottom-up” fundraising approach: Prospects and Supporters followed by First Time donors, Repeat donors, Transitional donors, Major donors, Capital Campaign donors and Legacy (or Planned Gift) supporters.

 #1 Karla-pyramid Philanthropy Watch